About using DirectQuery in Power BI

 Increasing Maximum connections per data source ensures more queries, up to the maximum number specified, can be sent to the underlying data source.
 This approach is useful when many visuals are on a single page, or many users access a report at the same time.
 Once the maximum number of connections is reached, further queries are queued until a connection becomes available.
 Increasing this limit does result in more load on the underlying source, so the setting isn't guaranteed to improve overall performance.

 Once a report is published, the maximum number of concurrent queries sent to the underlying data source also depend upon fixed limits.
 The limits depend on the target environment to which the report is published.
 Different environments, such as Power BI, Power BI Premium, or Power BI Report Server, can impose different limits.
+The table below lists the upper limits of the active connections per data source for each Power BI environment.
+These limits apply to cloud data sources and on-premise data sources such as SQL Server, Oracle and Teradata.

 The maximum number of DirectQuery connections setting applies to all DirectQuery sources when enhanced metadata is enabled, which is the default setting for all models created in Power BI Desktop.